karlstav/cava/README.md

 What it is
 ----------

-C.A.V.A. is a bar spectrum audio visualizer for the Linux terminal using ALSA, pulseaudio or fifo buffer for input.
+C.A.V.A. is a bar spectrum audio visualizer for the Linux terminalusing ALSA, pulseaudio, portaudio or fifo buffer for input.

 This program is not intended for scientific use.
 It's written to look responsive and aesthetic when used to visualize music.